-For those ads to be successful, they must be segmented to specific audiences and connected to personalized post-click experiences.
+For those ads to be successful, they must be segmented to specific audiences and connected to personalized post-click landing pages.
 When the same narrative is delivered from ad to page, user expectations are met and candidates establish credibility with voters.
 Enter Democratic candidate Pete Buttigieg.

-How Pete Buttigieg uses segmented ads & post-click experiences
+How Pete Buttigieg uses segmented ads & post-click landing pages

 Example 1: Branded Google search ad

 It’s evident the Pete Buttigieg campaign bids on his name because this ad appears with a Google search:

 We can tell the ad is relevant to the search because:

 - The headline includes the exact search phrase